 Imagine that deep and rich caramel flavor, paired with a light and slightly tangy brightness that only a sweet white wine could give.
 Gallo’s Apple and Caramel Holiday White Blend is a perfect, lightly sweet and effervescent sipping wine for a Holiday party, and it infuses this caramel sauce with its beautiful flavor.

 If you can’t find Gallo’s Holiday White, look for any sweet white blend that boasts flavors of honey and apples, like a Riesling or sweet Pinot Grigio.
 You could also use a cidre, which is a French apple wine.

-- 4 large apples, peeled, cored and diced fine (roughly 4 c)
+- 4 large baking apples, peeled, cored and diced finely

 - 1 c brown sugar